XMUDeepLIT/Awesome-Self-Evolving-Agents/README.md

 </div> -->

-This repository contains a curated list of resources on Agentic Self-Evolution, which are classified according to "[**Agentic Self-Evolution for Large Language Models**]()".
+This repository contains a curated list of resources on Self-Evolving Agents, which are classified according to "[**Agentic Self-Evolution for Large Language Models**]()".
 Continuously updating, stay tuned!

 # 🍀 Citation
 If you find this survey helpful, please cite our paper: